 Determining Fault in a Rear-End Crash

-The person who hits you from behind is not always at fault—and you are not always at fault if you are the one that rear-ends a person.
+The person who hits you from behind is not always at fault—and you are not always at fault if you are the one that rear-ends another car.

 Recovering Damages After a Rear-End Collision